 Interviewee: Roger Garsia

-Case – A 4 year old girl presents to the Emergency Department with urticaria, angioedema, swollen tongue and widespread wheeze.
+A 4-year-old girl presents to the Emergency Department with urticaria, angioedema, swollen tongue and widespread wheeze.
 She is in obvious respiratory distress.
 She has been brought in by a family friend who is unsure whether she has any allergies.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.